 There are two types of system when it comes to underfloor heating, the wet and the dry.
 With the wet system, you will find warm water pumped through pipes underneath the floor.
 Alternatively, with the dry system you will have a series of electrical coils conducting heat underneath the floor.
 With either system, the general result is that heat rises.

-What are the advantages and disadvantages of underfloor heating?
+What are the advantages of underfloor heating?

 Starting with the advantages, underfloor heating is one of the more luxurious ways to heart your home.
 Being able to immediately feel heat from the floor in a home not only feels welcoming especially in the winter but is much more aesthetically pleasing.
 Radiators tend to clutter a room without you realising, sitting there just collecting dust.